Connect with a certified trainer for free

 Non-operative treatment

-Lateral epicondylitis is most often treated using non-operative treatments.
+Lateral epicondylitis is most often treated using non-operative elbow pain treatment options.
 Conservative treatments include:

 • Resting the affected arm